 Mere hours before the final tranche of tickets for this year’s Eurovision go on sale (good luck punters; use multiple browsers!), we have learned the dreadful “producer-led” draw for this year’s two semi-finals…

 In our previous article we considered what sorts of outcomes from the semi-final allocation draw might impact this year’s Contest.
 Now that we know whether each semi-finallist will perform in either the first or second semi-final.
-And whether they will perform in the first or second half of the draw.
-Bear in mind, the producers […]
+And whether they will… Read moreDrawn in quarters: initial thoughts on the 2016 draw

-In advance of next weeks draw for semi-final allocations–and the spot in the Grand Final for hosts Sweden, whose spot is never produced select for (even more) obvious conflict of interest reasons–we now know the pot allocation for the semi-finallist.
-Rather than a pan-Contest randomised draw, the process is as follows: The 6 pre-qualified finalists […]
+In advance of next weeks draw for semi-final allocations–and the spot in the Grand Final for hosts Sweden, whose spot is never produced select for (even more) obvious conflict of interest reasons–we now know the pot allocation for the semi-finallist. … Read morePot calling kettle: implications of the 2016 allocation pots